-This particular recipe packs quite a punch with its freshly-squeezed lime juice tempered by creamy, delicious sweetened condensed milk, in layers of Maria cookies that transform into a moist no-bake cake after a night in the fridge.Continue to 5 of 6 below.
+This particular recipe for no-bake lime refrigerator cake packs quite a punch with its freshly-squeezed lime juice tempered by creamy, delicious sweetened condensed milk in layers of Maria cookies that transform into a moist no-bake cake after a night in the fridge.Continue to 5 of 6 below.

 05 of 06

-This thick and creamy Mexican-style rice pudding recipe features raisins and cinnamon for added texture and flavor.
+Arroz con leche (rice with milk) is a thick and creamy Mexican-style rice pudding that features raisins and cinnamon for added texture and flavor.
 Although each recipe can vary in types of rice, milk, and sweetener used, as well as the choice of spices and add-ins, rice pudding is generally made by boiling rice in a milky liquid, sweetening it, and serving it hot, warm, room temperature, or cold.

 06 of 06